 5. It helps you get in the festive spirit and feel some Christmas joy

 Life has felt pretty hard over the last few years.
 There has been, and still is, a lot going on, affecting an awful lot of people.
 So a chance to cheer yourself up, and feel a bit festive, will be a welcome break from the stresses of daily life.
 Christmas cards are a great way to dip your toes into the festivities.
 Taking a look at some beautiful and unique Christmas card designs will remind you of all the wonderful things you love about this time of year and get you ready to fully embrace the festive season.
 Is that Michael Buble I can hear playing softly in the background…?

 So there you have it, plenty of reasons why buying your Christmas cards early is a really good idea.
 It means you can avoid the postal delays and strikes, you can help spread the cost of Christmas, you can ensure you get the Christmas card designs you want, you can reduce your pre-Christmas stress levels, and you can get in the festive spirit along the way!
 Do you need any more convincing?

-As previously mentioned, I am offering a Build Your Own Christmas Card Multipack this year, so if you fancy mixing and matching from a wide range of unique Christmas cards, to ensure you get Christmas card designs perfectly suited to all your family and friends, take a look.
+As previously mentioned, I have a wide range of unique Christmas cards, all drawn and designed by me in my home studio in Cheltenham.
 They’re available now, meaning you can buy nice and early, so when it comes to Christmas, you ARE that person sitting down with a glass of something lovely, enjoying the festivities, rather than running around at the last minute like a headless chicken…